Quantum Super-Resolution with Balanced Homodyne Detection in Low-Earth-Orbit: Introduction

-During BHD, the incoming source light is projected onto a higher-order spatial mode using an LO that is shaped in a higher-order spatial mode.
-As with SPADE and SPLICE, BHD has been theoretically \cite{Hsu2004,Pinel2012b} and experimentally \cite{Brossel2018} found to achieve super-resolution measurement of $2d$ (the transverse distance between two sources) within laboratory settings.
-However, it is yet to be determined whether BHD can be used on a LEO satellite whilst sustaining super-resolution performance - the main issue we investigate here.
-More specifically, we analytically study the performance of BHD, within the LEO context, using a $\text{HG}_{1,0}$ spatial-mode LO.
-Our contribution is to answer whether there are any realistic transmitter-receiver ranges (and noise conditions) under which BHD-enabled super-resolution may be obtainable in LEO.
-We answer in the positive, detailing scenarios where super-resolution measurements of $d$ are indeed achievable despite the photonic losses due to diffraction and the detection inefficiencies inherent to detectors.
+It is yet to be determined whether BHD can sustain optimal super-resolution performance whilst on-board a real LEO satellite --- the main issue we investigate here.
+We analytically study the performance of BHD using a $\text{HG}_{1,0}$ spatial-mode LO.
+Our contribution is to answer whether there are any realistic transmitter-receiver ranges (and noise conditions) under which the BHD setup can achieve super-resolution in LEO.
+We answer in the affirmative, detailing scenarios where super-resolution is achievable despite photonic losses due to diffraction, detection inefficiencies inherent to detectors, and noise from satellite pointing issues.
+To make progress we will focus on two application spaces.
+One is the separation of one (two) coherent source(s) in space from some pre-defined axis, and the other is the resolution of incoherent (thermal) sources in the astronomical context.

 The remainder of this paper is as follows.
-In \cref{sec:system}, we detail the main system model and excitation of higher-order spatial modes.
-The FI of the BHD setup is presented in \cref{sec:fisher}, and the impact of photonic loss in a typical LEO environment is investigated in \cref{sec:intensity}.
-In \cref{sec:centroid}, a fluctuating (\cref{sec:centroid-fluctuating}) and fixed (\cref{sec:centroid-fixed}) centroid misalignment issues are studied as well as their impact on super-resolution. \cref{sec:conc} concludes the work.
+In \cref{sec:system}, we detail the main system model and formalize the excitation of higher-order spatial modes due to the separation distance, $2d$.
+The FI of the BHD setup is presented in \cref{sec:fisher}, and the impact of photonic loss in a typical LEO environment is investigated in \cref{sec:snr}.
+In \cref{sec:centroid}, fluctuating (\cref{sec:centroid-fluctuating}) and fixed (\cref{sec:centroid-fixed}) centroid misalignment issues are studied as well as their impact on super-resolution.
+Finally, \cref{sec:conc} concludes the work.